 The CDC Just Added 13 Conditions That Put You at Big "Risk"

-As more information, research, studies, and statistics are made available in regards to COVID-19, the group of individuals deemed "high risk" by the Centers for Disease Control and Prevention continues to expand.
+As more information, research, studies, and statistics are made available in regards to COVID-19, the group of individuals deemed “high risk” by the Centers for Disease Control and Prevention continues to expand.
 On Thursday, the CDC released an updated and expanded list of who is at increased risk for getting severely ill from COVID-19.
-"Understanding who is most at risk for severe illness helps people make the best decisions for themselves, their families, and their communities," CDC Director Robert Redfield, MD said.
-"While we are all at risk for COVID-19, we need to be aware of who is susceptible to severe complications so that we take appropriate measures to protect their health and well-being."
+“Understanding who is most at risk for severe illness helps people make the best decisions for themselves, their families, and their communities,” CDC Director Robert Redfield, MD said.
+“While we are all at risk for COVID-19, we need to be aware of who is susceptible to severe complications so that we take appropriate measures to protect their health and well-being.”
 Here are 13 major changes the CDC made to the list.
 Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 The CDC Has Removed a Specific Age Range From the “Older Adult” Classification